The History of Berrien County, Michigan

 Today the courtroom appears much as it did in 1839.

-Berrien County preserves its rich heritage in two excellent museums, Fort St. Joseph in Niles, and the Old Courthouse Complex in Berrien Springs.
+Berrien County preserves its rich heritage in an excellent museum: Old Courthouse Complex in Berrien Springs.

 |Archaeology In Berrien County